naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 provided by the ACL organization that I was able to attend, and I remain to this day, very grateful for that opportunity.

 Many years later, this student is not only still a part of the CL community, but she is actually serving as a program co-chair of
 _this conference_!
-[Dr. Thamar Solorio](http://solorio.uh.edu), who is now an Associate Professor at the University of Houston adds further:
+[Dr. Thamar Solorio](http://solorio.uh.edu), who is now an Associate Professor at the University of Houston further adds:

 > Attending ACL 2005 had a long lasting impact on my career path.
 Before attending ACL that year, I’ve presented a paper at COLING in 2004, and another one at CICLing 2004, but for some reason it was until I attended ACL